labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step1.md

        return cls(*values)
    ```

-4. Save the file.
+4. Once we have made these changes, we need to save the file.
+Saving the file ensures that our changes are stored and can be used later.

-5. Test your changes by creating a Python script called `test_stock.py`:
+5. To test our changes, we are going to create a Python script called `test_stock.py`.
+We can open the file in the editor using the following command.

    ```bash
    code /home/labex/project/test_stock.py
    ```

-6. Add the following code to `test_stock.py`:
+6. Now, we add the following code to the `test_stock.py` file.
+This code creates instances of the `Stock` class, both directly and using the `from_row` method.
+It then prints out information about these instances, such as the name, number of shares, price, and cost.

    ```python
    from stock import Stock